Nonexistence of semiorthogonal decompositions and sections of the canonical bundle: Preliminaries

 We begin with a couple of notions about Deligne-Mumford (DM for short) stacks.

 \begin{definition} Let $X$ be a DM stack.
 A \emph{closed point} of $X$ is an irreducible reduced closed substack of dimension zero.
-For a closed point $ \iota \colon x \hto X $, we denote by $\bfk ( x )$ the sheaf $\iota_{*}\cO_x$.
-This situation will be simply denoted as $x\in X$. \end{definition}
+For a closed point $ \iota \colon x \hto X $, the sheaf $\iota_{*}\cO_x$ will be denoted by $\bfk ( x )$.
+This situation will be simply denoted by $x\in X$. \end{definition}